DNason1999/JavaAnnotationTool/README.md

 An image annotation tool in Java for platform independence

 This tool is meant to be used for creating point annotations on an image set.
-These coordinates can be used to train a Machine Learning model.
+These coordinates can be used to train a CNN along with the original images.

 This tool is designed for use in python environments as the output.txt file will be in a very python operable format.